u3kno2n/VinylNode/README.md

 # 💻 VinylNode

 **VinylNode** is a lightweight, terminal-optimized, high-fidelity local audio streaming server built with Python, Flask, and vanilla JavaScript.
-Designed to run seamlessly inside resource-constrained environments like Termux on Android or local machines, it transforms any device into a dedicated wireless audio node.
+Designed to run seamlessly inside resource-constrained environments like Termux on Android, it transforms a recycled, headless smartphone into a dedicated wireless audio node.

 The application bypasses standard mobile browser limitations to stream uncompressed, lossless audio formats (FLAC, WAV, etc.) over a local network.
 It features a responsive web interface centered around an interactive vinyl turntable engine that bridges tactile classic audio aesthetics with modern digital file system hosting.